sustainers/sustainers.github.io/working-groups/foss-responders.md

 This is a very active working group.
 Our main work takes place on the [Open Collective Slack](https://slack.opencollective.com/#fossresponders).

-Our main deliverable so far is a website: https://fossresponders.com/
+Our main deliverable so far is a website: https://fossresponders.com/.
+We've also managed to raise over $115k for various open source companies, so far.

 ## How to get involved